adafruit/Adafruit_Floppy/README.md

    * RP2040 chipset hardware - Please use philhower core, overclock to 200MHz, and select -O3 optimization for best performance
 Longer version!

+## Frequently Asked/Accused Questions

+There's a LOT of preconceptions about floppy disks and how / why we have this library.
+Here are some answers@

+* **How are you connecting a 3.3V logic microcontroller to a 5V Floppy Drive directly WITHOUT a level shifter, won't this destroy the board?**
+Floppy drives are powered by 5V, and they use open drain outputs.
+That means that if the microcontroller pulls the index pin (for example) high to 3.3V, the logic level will be 3V.
+Is this out of spec?
+Maybe!
+But it does seem to work.
+Of course its always polite to use a level shifter, so if you can please add it to your hardware design.
+We do recommend a stronger external pullup on the READDATA line, 4.7K or so seems fine, other lines are fine with an internal pullup.
+* **Did you know there are USB Floppy Drives for $10 on Amazon?** Yes, we are aware.
+These are recycled laptop floppy drives with a controller chip that presents a mass storage interface to the sectors on disk.
+They are great for basic access to 1.44MB IBM PC MFM-formatted diskettes.
+They will *not* work for GCR formatted diskettes (we know because we tried) and may not work with non-FAT formatted diskettes (we don't have any but the controller chip is very specialized and may freak out).
+USB floppy drive controllers will not get you flux-level readings, and can't cope with damaged diskettes to read sector data that does not pass CRC to perform data recovery.
+They are also, of course, no good with 5.25" floppy diskettes.
+* **Why do you need a flux level reading of disks???** Flux level readings are essential for data recovery, restoration, archiving of damaged or copy-protected floppies.
+You can read more about floppy disk preservation efforts here: https://wiki.archiveteam.org/index.php/Rescuing_Floppy_Disks

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from [Adafruit](https://adafruit.com)!

 MIT license, all text above must be included in any redistribution.